auraphp/Aura.Di/docs/getting-started.md

 Finally, please note that this package is intended for use as a **dependency injection** system, not as a **service locator** system.
 If you use it as a service locator, that's bad, and you should feel bad.

+### Intended Usage

+The intent behind Aura.Di is for it be used like so:

+1. Instantiate a container.

+2. Do **all** configuration for **all** classes and services.

+3. Lock the contianer so it cannot be modified further.

+4. Retrieve objects from the locked container.

+Note that calling `get()` or `newInstance()` will automatically lock the container, preventing further configuration changes.
+This is true *even inside configuration code*, so use the `lazy*()` methods instead while configuring the container.

 ## Container Instantiation

 We instantiate a _Container_ like so: